zaridzeorion/pomodoro-timer/README.md

 # Pomodoro Timer + Tasks
+This is productivity app, that helps people to focus on a single task.
+They plan breaks and distractions, that make them accountable by stating what they're working on and establishes a routine and rhythm in their life.

+## About:
 Simple timer web application, which uses the Pomodoro Technique.
-App also has the "Tasks" sectionwhere users can make a to-do list, choose one task as a current and do the productive work with the timer! built with ReactJS.
+App also has the "Tasks" section where users can make a to-do list, choose one task as a current and do the productive work with the timer! built with ReactJS.

 ## How to run on your local machine :arrow_heading_down: